jacobtimms/CSharpLessonsAndProjects/README.md

-A collective repo containing all of my projects and work from ongong C# Lessons.
+A collective repo containing all of my projects and work from ongoing C# Lessons.